Palakpatel31/Project_Management/README.md

-# Project Management Project - Playground Project Plan for CSUEB Hayward Parks and Recreation Area
+# Project Management Project - Playground Project Plan for East Bay Hayward Parks and Recreation Area

 In the project management project, I utilized MS Project and Gantt charts to effectively manage and track project tasks and timelines.
 Using MS Project,